top of page

 The main entrance, beginning from the underground level, submerges the user under a semi-covered space that is a jungle in the midst of the city, creating an atmosphere of mystery and timeless design.
 This first interior space, "The Club House", harks back to man's contaminating beginnings with concrete, noise, rusticity, and Steampunk-inspired Gothic aesthetics.

 Once this "test" is overcome, one arrives at the central nave of the Navy Yard, "The Spa", where people shed material illusion and unite in a synergy.
-Here we find reinforced concrete columns clad with a translucent flower-shaped fabric that can change color, creating flexible festive, calm, or dim atmospheres.
+Here we find reinforced concrete columns clad with a translucent flower-shaped fabric that can change color through light, creating flexible festive, calm, or dim atmospheres.

 The raw, bronze and gold colors play with the shapes and hanging vegetation to generate a vernacular cave-like atmosphere, leading to the rebirth of the essential.

 Climbing to street level, we find "The Lounge", a meta-humanist space of a utopian future, finding its character in the Indochina style.
-These starting points are reinforced with Artificial Intelligence tools, attempting to return to the beginning, stripping away material and temporal trends, immersing in a holistic eclecticism of Eastern cultures.
+These starting points are reinforced with an attempt to return to the beginning, stripping away material and temporal trends, immersing in a holistic eclecticism of Eastern cultures.

 THEOUTCOME